contains the active ingredient levodopa and carbidopa

 Do not take Kinson if you are taking another medicine for depression called a monoamine oxidase inhibitor (MAOI), or you have previously taken a MAOI within the last 14 days.
 Some examples of MAOIs are phenelzine (Nardil) and tranylcypromine (Parnate).

-Do not take Kinson if you are breastfeeding.
+Do not take Kinson if you are breastfeeding or plan to breastfeed.
 It has been shown that one of the active ingredients of Kinson passes into breast milk.
 Therefore, because of the potential harm to the baby, Kinson should not be used during breastfeeding.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should start taking this medicine, talk to your doctor.